zakhenry/blog-posts/posts/observable-workers-deep-dive/post.md

 }

 ```
-This ought to look pretty familiar, as it is really just the `processSearch` function within a `@ObservableWorker()` class from the [`observable-webworker`](https://github.com/cloudnc/observable-webworker) package.
+This ought to look pretty familiar, as it is really just the `processSearch` function within a `@ObservableWorker()`- decorated class from the [`observable-webworker`](https://github.com/cloudnc/observable-webworker) package.
 The only difference is that the input to the `work()` method is a single stream of `Observable<WorkerInput>` which we split and observe separately.

 From there it is essentially identical, though we do use the rxjs `ajax()` method rather than `HttpClient` as the `Injector` is not available in the worker context.

-Now for the main thread complementary class for this worker:
+Now for the main thread class to manage this worker:

 ```ts
 // src/app/book-search/worker-thread/book-search-worker.service.ts